 One thing that can really change how you feel about your partner is resentment.
 The thing about resentment is that it builds up slowly over time.
 You may not even realize you're holding these types of feelings in until that one moment when it all comes out.
 So how can you prevent

 Wright Wellness Center, tells Bustle.
 "It starts small, but if left untreated it grows and grows and grows until it's spread so far that it's not treatable anymore."

 That's because resentment basically destroys the positive feelings and warmth you used to have for your partner.
 Snarky comments, eye rolling, and frustration are all

 "Often, resentment can creep up on people in an insidious way and quietly build until there’s an explosion, of sorts," Nicole Issa, PsyD psychologist and founder of

 So here are some small things that can build resentment in your relationship over time, according to experts.

-1. Failing To Own Up To Your Mistakes
+Failing To Own Up To Your Mistakes

 Alisha Powell, PhD, LCSW, tells Bustle.
 "An apology can go a long way."
 When someone fails to own up to their mistakes, it shows a lack of maturity, and it shows that they value their ego more than their partner or relationship.

 It's also equally important for the partner on the receiving end of the apology to accept it and forgive.
 "There are thoughtful gestures that can happen when a partner is trying to communicate that they are sorry that shouldn't be missed," Powell says.
 A disregard for your partner's apology attempts can also lead to even more conflict and resentment.

-2. Showing Up Late Or Cancelling Plans At The Last Minute
+Showing Up Late Or Cancelling Plans At The Last Minute

 TruthFinder, tells Bustle.
 "If you’re constantly leaving your partner waiting for you, it can cause resentment to simmer."
 When you're constantly late or cancelling plans, it shows that you have no respect for your partner's time.
 Being on time and following through is also a way of showing your partner that your word is good.
 If you’re constantly breaking your word through your actions, Graber says, you’re silently communicating to your partner that you can’t keep your promises.

 Confiding In Other People About Your Relationship Issues

 HELLOBreakup, tells Bustle.
 For whatever reason you just feel like you can't fully express your feelings to your partner, so you may turn to other people instead.
 But in order to have a healthy relationship, communication is key.
 So according to Deen, keeping others in the loop but not having those important conversations with your partner can build resentment over time, especially if your partner hears about it.

 Assuming To Know What's Best For Your Partner

 Adamaris Mendoza, LPC, psychotherapist and relationship coach, tells Bustle.
 "But if it's always you giving in, then something's wrong with this picture."
 If you don't allow your partner to choose what they want or they try to convince you to change your mind about something important, this will eventually cause resentment in the relationship.

 Making Sarcastic Comments Or Jokes At The Expense Of Your Partner

 You may say a sarcastic comment or throw in a "joke" here and there without really thinking anything of it.
 But your partner can see right through it.
 When you make a negative jab at your partner, regardless of whether you actually intend to or not, it's hurtful.
 As

 Fighting Until There's A Clear Winner And Loser

 Beth Liebling, relationship expert and author, tells Bustle.
 "This isn't a great approach within relationships."
 If you want your relationship to last long-term, you and your partner need to learn how to compromise.
 You're pretty much guaranteed to have fights every now and then.
 One partner can't be right all the time.
 If they are, that's one surefire way to build resentment in the relationship.

 Feeling Jealous Of Your Partner's Success

 Maybe your partner got a promotion while you've been struggling for years to get noticed at work.
 Naturally, this can make you feel a little jealous.
 "But once a relationship turns competitive, it's in dark territory," Dr. Issa says.
 "Instead of being their cheerleader and biggest fan, the jealous partner might hold the other back from opportunities or activities they enjoy."
 But just remember, if you're on the same team, their success is your success.
 So there's no reason to let jealousy get in the way of your bond.